- Fuel Chooser – should you buy a petrol, diesel, hybrid or electric car?

 Beyond that, on 8 April 2019, London’s new Ultra-Low Emissions Zone comes into operation.
 Unlike the Congestion Charge, this operates 24 hours a day, seven days a week, and it will charge drivers of non-Euro 6 diesels (and non-Euro 4 petrol cars) £12.50 on top of any other charges to enter the zone.
 Once this is up and running, other cities are expected to do the same.

-You can find out more information on tax bands by reading our article.
+You can find out more information on tax bands by reading our road tax bands guide.

 Costs – why diesel may still make financial sense for you